Jam-Iko/book-reviews/README.md

 		Registration page.
 In case user enters username that is already in use, or password and confirmation don't match, there is a relevant warning message flashed.
 	-login.html
 		Login page.
-In case user enters wrong username or password, a relevant warning message is flashed.
+In case user enters wrong username or password, a warning message is flashed.
 	-index.html
 		Homepage with option to search books by ISBN, title or author.
 	-query.html